 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-Most of the snakes we see are live Burmese Pythons, and there are more pythons in this than I think I've seen in any movie, but there are other harmless snakes in the mix, too.
+Most of the snakes we see are live Burmese Pythons, and there are more pythons in this movie than I think I've seen in any movie, but there are other harmless snakes in the mix, too.
 While most people are terrified of the snakes and try to kill them, Snake Girl's mother and Snake Girl treat them gently with affection.
-Most of the snakes on Snake Girl's head are fake, but they somehow attached a few live ones in there to give it a little movement.
-Maybe I'll ask my barber if he can do something like that for me too.
+Most of the snakes on Snake Girl's Medusa head are fake, but they somehow attached a few live ones in there to give it a little movement.